Unicorn-TAF/docs/_docs/ui/ui-core.md

 order: 1
 ---

-Unicorn has Core UI library in its ecosystem which provides generic mechanism and utilities for platform depenent UI testing modules and contains common utilities and UI assertions.
+Unicorn has Core UI library in its ecosystem which provides generic mechanism and utilities for platform dependent UI testing modules and contains common utilities and UI assertions.

 ## Common interfaces

  - **ISearchContext**: Represent UI search context to search child elements from.
- - **IDriver**: Interface for specific UI platfrom driver.
+ - **IDriver**: Interface for specific UI platform driver.
  - **IControl**: Interface for specific UI controls.

 ## Search mechanism